Tree & Shrub Disease

 can be seen with a microscope or hand lens and are a positive sign of the disease.

 Comments: Good match with the first symptoms.
-But no white resin as found.
+But no white resin was found.

-More importantly, these black fruiting structures were also not found.
+More importantly, these black fruiting structures were not found, and all branch needles

 Phomopsis (Phomopsis occulta)